Christopher Fisher

 Aleigh Papagno

-Aleigh Papagno holds the Bachelor of Music degree in Keyboard Performance from Bob Jones University where she studied under the tutelage of Dr. Deanna Moore.
+Aleigh Papagno holds the Bachelor of Music degree in Keyboard Performance from Bob Jones University where she studied applied piano with Dr. Deanna Moore and piano pedagogy with Dr. Lorri Turcios.
 During her undergraduate studies, she received various accolades such as honorable mention in the BJU Annual Fine Arts Contest and recipient of the Gingery-Mack and Marguerite Nagle-Berry Scholarships.
-Aleigh is currently a graduate student at Ohio University where she is pursuing a masters in piano performance and pedagogy as a student of Dr. Christopher Fisher, in addition to a certificate in theory pedagogy.
+She is presently a master’s student at Ohio University where she studies piano performance and pedagogy with Dr. Christopher Fisher.
+In addition to her master’s studies, Aleigh is also pursuing a certificate in music theory pedagogy under the direction of Dr. Jennifer Smith.

 Aleigh’s passion for teaching was sparked in high school when she began working as a teacher’s assistant for the Capitano Music Studio in her hometown Ocala, Florida.
 There, she had the privilege of teaching a variety of beginning students between the ages of four and sixteen.
-While studying at BJU, Aleigh served as a pedagogy intern where she taught in both private and group settings.
+During her time at BJU, Aleigh served as a pedagogy intern with Piano Central Studios where she taught in both private and group settings.
+She currently works as a graduate assistant at Ohio University where she teaches group piano classes for college music majors.
+Aleigh, additionally, works at the Athens Community Music School where she teaches private lessons to beginning students.

 When not at the piano, Aleigh can be found reading, watching old movies, or exploring small downtown shopping areas.